 Location: 45 km west of Paris, in Ile de France region.

-Best time to go: I loved to visit in Autumn, Victor Hugo’s favorite season at Monfort l’Amaury.
+Best time to go to Monfort L’Amaury: I loved to go in Autumn, Victor Hugo’s favorite season at Monfort l’Amaury.

-How to reach Montfort l’Amaury from Paris: there are direct trains from Paris Gare de Montparnasse to Montfort Méré.
-From this train station, there is a 3.6 km walk (or you can load on the train your own bike) to Montfort l’Amaury.
-You can see all the transportation options here
+There are direct trains from Paris Gare de Montparnasse to Montfort Méré.
+From this train station, there is a 3.6 km walk to Montfort l’Amaury.
+Alternatively, you can load your own bike on the train and use it for the last 3.6 km instead of walking.
+You can see all the transportation options (public transportation or by car) here

 More Information: Office de Tourisme Montfort l’Amaury